ludovic-armand/wordpress-frontity-snipcart/README.md

 This repo and tutorial show you how to build a static WordPress e-commerce site with Frontity & Snipcart.

-Please note that this demo uses Snipcart's latest version, the v3.2.2.
+Please note that this demo uses Snipcart's v3.2.2.

 > Read the tutorial [here](https://snipcart.com/blog/frontity-static-wordpress)